RogerTangos/blog/packages/personal-blog-lite/content/blog/pandemics-environment/index.md

 This post explains some of the less-visible connections between infectious disease and the climate and ecological crisis; how many pandemics begin; and how, by fighting against environmental destruction, we can also play a part in preventing the next pandemic.

-# Pandemics Start with Wild Animals {#pandemics-start-with-wild-animals}
+# Pandemics Start with Wild Animals

 ![sick pangolin in a small cage, coughing COVID-19](./panoglin-cough.png)